 For fussy babies and babies who experience gas more often, it is advised to burp them even between feeds.
 For example, while changing the breast or middle of the bottle, give them a break and burp them to release any gas they might have swallowed.

-There is no "one solution fits all." approach that works when burping a newborn baby.
-However, if you need some newborn burping tricks and tips, the following are the best positions to burp a newborn:
+No ‘one solution fits all’ approach works when burping a newborn baby.
+However, if you need some newborn burping tricks and tips, the following will help you with baby burping positions and will also help you understand how to burp a sleeping baby.

-- Sitting on lap - Make your baby sit on your lap and make them lean a bit forward for little pressure on their tummy.
+▪ Sitting on lap - Make your baby sit on your lap and lean a bit forward for little pressure on their tummy.
 Support the chest with one hand while gently patting and rubbing the back with the other hand to help them burp.

-- Face down on your lap – Cap the face of your baby from the chin with one hand and make them lay face down on your lap.
+▪ Face down on your lap – Cap your baby's face from the chin with one hand and make them lay face down on your lap.
 Keep the head slightly elevated and sideways, rub the back, and gently pat them to let the burp out.

 How often to burp your newborn baby will depend on how frequently your baby feeds.

-- When feeding with a bottle – burp your little one after every 60 – 80 ml feed, or more often if your baby takes longer to feed.
+▪ When feeding with a bottle – burp your little one after every 60 – 80 ml feed, or more often if your baby takes longer.

-What To Do If Your Baby Does Not Burp
+What To Do If Your Baby Doesn't Burp

 Burps are the air that babies swallow while breastfeeding or feeding on a bottle.
 Thus, the baby doesn't need to always burp after a feed.
-Also, if your baby has not swallowed any air, they might not burp at all.
+Also, if your baby has not swallowed any air, it might not burp.

-Although there is nothing to worry about if the baby does not burp, at times, there might be a bit of air trapped that can later cause colic pain or gas for your baby, thus try the following if your baby has not burped after a feed.
+Although there is nothing to worry about if the baby doesn't burp, at times, there might be a bit of air trapped that can later cause colic pain or gas for your baby; thus, try the following if your baby hit takes as not burped after a feed.

-- Lay the baby down for a few minutes if they have not burped, even after a few minutes of patting and trying after the feed.
-Then, pick them up and try burping them again after a break.
+▪ Lay the baby down for a few minutes if they have not burped, even after patting and trying after the feed.
+Then, please pick them up and try burping them again after a break.

-Do not stop burping them altogether in one go.
-However, you can try stopping one meal at a time, and you do not notice any gas or discomfort in your baby after the meals; it might be time to say goodbye to burping!
+Keep burping them all together in one go.
+However, you can stop one meal at a time, and if you do not notice any gas or discomfort in your baby after the meals, it might be time to say goodbye to burping.